PENINSULA LINK

 COMMUNITY NOTIFICATION & FAQ

-Peninsula Link is carrying out major road works along 14 kilometres of the freeway to maintain a safe and reliable connection for drivers travelling between the Mornington Peninsula and Melbourne’s south-east.
+Peninsula Link is carrying out major road works along the freeway to maintain a safe and reliable connection for drivers travelling between the Mornington Peninsula and Melbourne’s south-east.

 These works will be carried out in sections, rebuilding the freeway from the ground up, to ensure the road can meet the demands of the growing population and provide a smoother, more enjoyable journey for all road users for decades to come.